pypa/hatch/docs/config/hatch.md

     mode = "local"
     ```

-By default, Hatch will look for a `pyproject.toml` or `setup.py` file in the current working directory
+By default, Hatch will look for a `pyproject.toml` file in the current working directory
 and any parent directories.
 The directory storing the first found file will be considered the project root.

 ### Project